albinjanssonsand/slam/NOTES.md

   internally-inconsistent map (older points vs. newer points), showing up as more and more "inliers" actually being rejected by PnP RANSAC.
-This is a different, arguably worse failure mode than the old pose-only scale drift, since errors are now baked into permanent structure rather than just the pose chain — and it's exactly what local bundle adjustment (step 8) exists to correct.
+This is a different, arguably worse failure mode than the old pose-only scale drift, since errors are now baked into permanent structure rather than just the pose chain.
+Local bundle adjustment might correct this to correct.

 - [x] `pipeline/bundle_adjustment.py` — sliding-window local bundle adjustment
   (`scipy.optimize.least_squares`), jointly refining recent keyframe poses and the